davdtheemonk/Newsfeed/README.md

 - Node.js 22+
 - JDK 17+
 - Android Studio with an emulator (API 30+) or a physical device
-- For iOS: macOS with Xcode 15+ (see iOS note below)
+- For iOS: macOS with Xcode 15+

 ### Installation